 Prosecution for a violation of 18 USC Section 1001 requires proof of materiality.

 The statement or representation must have a tendency to influence, or be capable of influencing the decision making body to which it is addressed.
-There is no requirement to prove that the decision maker body was in fact influenced or diverted.
+There is no requirement to prove that the decision maker body was in fact of influence or diversion.

-Jurisdictional element means that the government must establish that the false statement or representation was made in regard to a matter within the US government’s jurisdiction.
+Jurisdictional element means that the government must establish that the false statement or representation is in regard to a matter within the US government’s jurisdiction.

 Courts have given broad interpretation to “jurisdiction” in this context to mean any area where the government has power to act or enforce regulations.
 Jurisdiction includes the healthcare, economy, education, and many other areas.

-It is a valid defense if the defendant made a false statement because of an honest mistake, confusion, or a simple misunderstanding.
+It is a valid defense if the defendant made a false statement because of an honest mistake, or confusion.
+A simple misunderstanding can also be a defense.

 The defense challenges whether a statement or representation is relevant or important enough for being considered material to a federal matter.
 A defense also applies when the false statement is not made within the government’s jurisdiction or to a government agent.